 Lead generation

-Find Reddit leads without sounding like a spam bot
+Find Reddit leads without posting on Reddit

 Outcome